apache/spark/docs/streaming-programming-guide.md

 ### Level of Parallelism in Data Receiving
 {:.no_toc}
-Receiving data over the network (like Kafka, Flume, socket, etc.) requires the data to be deserialized and stored in Spark.
+Receiving data over the network (like Kafka, socket, etc.) requires the data to be deserialized and stored in Spark.
 If the data receiving becomes a bottleneck in the system, then consider parallelizing the data receiving.
 Note that each input DStream creates a single receiver (running on a worker machine) that receives a single stream of data.